timewave-computer/orbital/README.md

 ### Double accounting

-In order to enable the best user experience, system uses an internal double accounting ledger.
+In order to enable the best user (and solver!) experience, orbital uses an internal double accounting ledger.

 Once funds are deposited, a remote chain proxy balances sync is initiated.
 This means account will send a balances query to its proxy on the specified domain.